 Larimar Therapeutics, Inc., together with its subsidiary (the "Company" or "Larimar"), is a clinical-stage biotechnology company focused on developing treatments for patients suffering from complex rare diseases using its novel cell penetrating peptide technology platform.
-Larimar's lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's ataxia ("FA").
+Larimar's lead product candidate, nomlabofusp (nomlabofusp is the new International Nonproprietary Name ("INN") and the United States Adopted Name ("USAN") for CTI-1601), is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's ataxia ("FA").
 FA is a rare, progressive and fatal disease in which patients are unable to produce sufficient FXN due to a genetic abnormality.